 It will not.

 “Sorry, boys, you’re doing to have to deal,” I say, taking off my pants.
 I wade in to the height of my thighs, my hands gracing the water.
 Better, but still not enough.
 Back I go to the sand to hang up my shirt and — “Sorry again, kids” — and I am down to my skivvies.
 I plunge in.
 Emmett is in all the way, too.
 The three of us encourage Aaron to do the same, to come further, to do what we like.
 “Stop inviting me!” he implores.
 “I always thought I wanted to be included, but now I don’t.”
-He’s joking, and he’s not.

 “That your RV back there?”
 The man has a silver mustache and is driving a green golf cart.
 His voice drips Kentucky molasses.